Why should I have a trust and not a will?

 How does a power of attorney work?

-By creating a power of attorney, you provide another person with the legal authority to act on your behalf.
+By creating a power of attorney, you provide another person with the legal authority to act on your behalf if you are incapacitated or simply absent and therefore unable to act on your own.
 This person is called your attorney-in-fact or, sometimes, your agent, with the word “attorney” here applying to anyone authorized to act on your behalf.

 What are guardianships/conservatorships?